-The customer service manager may ask for a mechanism to monitor the response time for each and every customer support request on a daily basis in order to improve the response time.
+We would like to have a mechanism to monitor the response time for each and every customer support request on a daily basis in order to improve the response time.
 The report should be generated daily, monthly or on on-demand basis.

 These requirements refer to the expected features and behaviour of the system.

 Solution requirements as per BABOK guide:

 Describe the capabilities and qualities of a solution that meets the stakeholder requirements.
 They provide the appropriate level of detail to allow for the development and implementation of the solution.

 Solution requirements represent the requirements of a solution.
 These requirements will be used by the development team to develop the system.

 Solution requirements are of two types:

 - Functional requirements: Functional requirements are the expected features of the system.
 Features like registering a user, making an online purchase etc.